 Wacom tablet settings for Cintiq 12WX

-So what settings should be done to CSP, Photoshop, Wacom etc. Those will be covered in this part.
+So what settings should be done to CSP, Photoshop, Wacom, etc. Those will be covered in this part.
 As I have a Wacom tablet and a proud owner of one I will be posting my settings here.
 Keyboard shortcuts and things like that you should customize based on your own needs and customs.

-I have made few settings to CSP which are essential for me.
+I have made a few settings to CSP which are essential for me.
 Fill I use when I am searching for that one right base color for different parts of the drawing.
 So when I am drawing.
 I use button F in my keyboard and at the same time select new colors from the color wheel with my pen on my tablet.
 It is the best way for me to find the perfect colors.

 I remember one artist using the number pad to select brush opacity.
 I think it was Dave Rapoza.
 Switching between different opacities while drawing.
-Sounds super hard technique and even time-consuming.
+It sounds super hard technique and even time-consuming.
 But then again, it worked for him and even seemed rather fast and all.
 Dave’s art is awesome.
 Just as a side note.

 So it is up to you how you set-up your working space.
 Decide what things you want to do in what way.